-In the absence of the RBMP, the ability of the ecosystems to dilute, store and detoxify waste products and pollutants in the Western Wales RBD is likely to remain broadly consistent with the baseline situation.
-In some parts, however, the situation could deteriorate due to urban growth and the increased pressures on levels of water abstraction and the capacity of sewage treatment infrastructure.
+In the absence of the RBMP, the ability of the ecosystems to dilute, store and detoxify waste products and pollutants in the Dee RBD is likely to remain broadly consistent with the baseline situation.
+In some areas, however, the situation could deteriorate due to urban growth and the increased pressures on levels of water abstraction and the capacity of sewage treatment infrastructure.

-What is the predicted change in water purification and waste treatment services in the Western Wales RBD?
+What is the predicted change in water purification and waste treatment services in the Dee RBD?

-Key measures resulting in potential positive effects on the water purification and waste treatment service in the RBD include:
+Key measures resulting in potential positive effect s on the water purification and waste treatment service in the RBD include:

-- Measures to reduce acidification and to implement sustainable agricultural and forestry practices, through wetland creations, forestry planting and forestry buffer strips, and also nutrient and riparian zone management, will positively affect water quality and the ability of the ecosystem to purify water.
-This will occur through a reduction in pollutants and other suspended material in the watercourses and also increased vegetation cover and reduced nutrient-rich runoff into water bodies. - Measures to reduce pollutants in water from abandoned metal mines and coal mines, as well as from water treatment works through direct treatment of water, remediation projects and infrastructure improvements.
+- Measures to reduce acidification and implement sustainable agricultural and forestry practices, through wetland creations, forestry planting and forestry buffer strips, and also nutrient and riparian zone management will positively affect water quality and the ability of the ecosystem to purify water.
+This will occur through reduction in pollutants and other suspended material in the watercourses and also increased vegetation cover and reduced nutrient-rich runoff into water bodies. - Measures to reduce pollutants in water from abandoned metal mines and coal mines, as well as from water treatment works through direct treatment of water, remediation projects and infrastructure improvements.

-Overall, it is anticipated that as a result of the RBMP there will be a major positive effect on the water purification and waste treatment services provided within the Western Wales RBD, across the majority of the area, as shown in Figure 4.6.
+Overall, it is anticipated that as a result of the RBMP there will be a major positive effect on the water purification and waste treatment services provided within the Dee RBD.
+Effects will be seen across the majority of the RBD, in the uplands, lowlands and in the Dee Estuary, as shown in Figure 4.6.